dinaamir/Operating-System---Process-Scheduling/README.md

-# Operating-System---Process-Scheduling

--- Simulations of CPU Scheduling Algorithms --
+# Simulations of CPU Scheduling Algorithms

 5 types of process scheduling algorithms will be used in this code are.. <br/>
     1. Round Robin (Quantum = 3) -> works okay <br/>